Where Do Cats Like to Be Petted?

 Like the base ears, cats have glands under their jaws that they used to mark territory and people as their own.

-Base of the Tail
+Some Cat Love Being Petted at The Base of the Tail

 Sometimes known as the “rump rub”, some cats love to be petted right where their back meets their tail.
 This one can be tricky, thought.
 Some cats can quickly become over stimulated when you pet them all the way down their back from their head to their tail.
 When this happens, you’ll sometimes see a cat’s back start to twitch.
 That’s an indication that they are over stimulated and should back off.